GreenCityLife/Green-Coder/README.md

 ![App Icon](https://github.com/GreenCityLife/Green-Coder/blob/master/app/src/main/res/drawable-xhdpi/app_image.png)
 # Green Coder
-A code editor which isn't released yet 😅!
+A code editor which is made in Sketchware.
+Note: it is in it's alpha stages!

 ## TODO List
 I have more goals but unable to do it because of my abilities but i never give up!